 A Burn Permit costs $20 per year.
 Fee payment must be paid by check or money order only and checks made payable to the Town of Rockland.
 No cash!

 The “burn” season runs from January 15 through May 1.
 You must call the fire department (business line) between 10 A.M. and 1 P.M. on the day you wish to burn brush outside.
 The fire department will decide whether the weather conditions are conducive to burning and activate your burn permit.

 The time allowed for burning brush runs from 10 A.M. to 4 P.M. daily, the fire must be started in an area greater than 75 feet from a residence, a garden hose must be present and ready for use, and an adult must provide constant supervision AT the burn site.

-Check the Rockland firefighters website for up-to-date information regarding the open brush burning season.
+Check back often or call the station for up-to-date information regarding the open brush burning season.

 - Hazardous Material Response

 - Vehicle Rescue (Extrication)

 - Search & Rescue